kermitt2/biblio-glutton/Readme.md

 f-score:        96.58
 ```

-In the case of CrossRef API, we use as much as possible the concurrent queries (usually 50) allowed by the service with the GROBID CrossRef multithreaded client.
+In the case of Crossref API, we use as much as possible the concurrent queries (usually 50) allowed by the service with the GROBID Crossref multithreaded client.

 ```
 ======= CROSSREF API =======